Theologian and physician Albert Schweitzer once said, “Pain is a more terrible lord of mankind than even death itself.”

 A Holistic Approach to Pain Relief

 Conventional medicine doesn’t have an awful lot to offer those who suffer from chronic pain, other than these potentially dangerous pharmaceuticals.
 Fortunately, there are other options.
 “Naturopathic doctors seek to identify and treat the cause of pain—in doing so, they use the least invasive methods to diagnose and treat,” says Lucille.
-“Besides diet and lifestyle interventions, there are clinically studied, effective botanical medicines like turmeric, comfrey, and ginger that get the job done.”

-One doctor who argues passionately for that integrative approach is Joe Tatta, DPT, CNS, author of the new book, Heal Your Pain Now: The Revolutionary Program to Reset Your Brain and Body for a Pain-Free Life.
+One doctor who argues passionately for an integrative approach to pain is Joe Tatta, DPT, CNS, author of the new book, Heal Your Pain Now: The Revolutionary Program to Reset Your Brain and Body for a Pain-Free Life.
 Tatta is a doctor of physical therapy, a board- certified nutrition specialist, and a functional medicine practitioner who specializes in treating persistent pain and lifestyle-related metabolic and autoimmune health issues.
 Not surprisingly, he takes an integrative and holistic approach to pain and pain management, and opioids are not at the top of his list of go-to interventions.
 “Opioids don’t work for chronic pain,” says Tatta.
 “There are no good studies showing that opioids improve function—like walking, lifting groceries out of the car, playing with your grandkids, that kind of thing.”

 Enter the functional medicine approach to pain.
 Functional medicine looks at how the body functions—how all systems work together.
 And that includes the experience of pain.